(A) What is the state tax refund offset program?

 (2) Previous notification about the claim was sent;

 (3) Prior collection efforts have been made;

 (4) The claim is past due and legally enforceable;

 (5) The county agency will refer the claim to the state tax refund offset program unless the debtor;

-(a) Pays the balance within thirty days of the date of the notice if the balance is five hundred dollars or less; or
+(a) Pays the balance within thirty days of the date of the notice when the balance is five hundred dollars or less; or

-(b) Pays five hundred dollars within thirty days of the date of the notice (if the debt is greater than five hundred dollars) and makes other acceptable repayment arrangements for the balance due;
+(b) Pays five hundred dollars within thirty days of the date of the notice ( when the debt is greater than five hundred dollars) and makes other acceptable repayment arrangements for the balance due;

 (6) Instructions about how to pay the claim;

 (7) County contact information; and